-If you become pregnant, the temperature shift will occur after ovulation as usual.
-But instead of dropping back down to its pre-ovulatory range at the end of your cycle, your temperature and progesterone levels will remain elevated throughout your pregnancy (4).
+If you become pregnant, the temperature shift will occur after ovulation as usual, but instead of dropping back down to the pre-ovulatory temperature range at the end of your cycle, your temperature and progesterone levels will remain elevated throughout your pregnancy (4).

 What if my temperature doesn’t rise?
 What if my temperature rises, but the rise isn't sustained?

 First, make sure you're accurately recording your BBT.
 Take your temperature first thing in the morning, before you get out of bed, and after at least three hours of sleep (5).
 Try to take your BBT within the same one hour period each day throughout your cycle.
 If you have doubts about the accuracy of your thermometer, try purchasing a basal thermometer made specifically for BBT tracking, and if you're measuring in Celsius, you’ll need a thermometer that measures to at least two decimal points (reads .00 instead of .0 only).

 Other factors that can affect your BBT include (1):

 Obviously, you can’t control a lot of these factors, but keep them in mind as you track your temperature and remember that they may alter your BBT.